26-07-2011 06:24 PM - edited 19-09-2012 02:20 PM

 Does it work as soon as I'm told it's done or do I need to wait for Apple?

 The confirmation is sent to you by Apple and not by Vodafone so you’ll need to wait for Apples notification to complete the process.

 Who do I contact for updates?

-If you’ve not received the notification within 7 days of Vodafone notifying you that we’ve requested the phone to be unlocked by Apple, then please contact us on the Apple eForum board or customer services via 191.
+If you’ve not received the notification within 7 days of Vodafone notifying you that we’ve requested the phone to be unlocked by Apple, then please contact us via Web Chat or 191.
 Please note, we’re unable to provide updates on your unlocking request once we’ve informed you that it’s been requested by Vodafone.